Kjaerandsen/DCSG2900-ThreatTotal/README.md

 ## Test overview

-Test function: TestUrlIntelligenceOK
+**Test function:** TestUrlIntelligenceOK

-What it does: This function tests if the url-intelligence endpoint returns the expected status code 200 when called as logged in user.
+What it does:

+This function tests if the url-intelligence endpoint returns the expected status code 200 when called as logged in user.

-Test function: TestUrlIntelligenceUnauthorized
+**Test function:** TestUrlIntelligenceUnauthorized

-What it does: This function tests if the url intelligence endpoints returns the expected status code 401 (unauthorized) when called without the user log in.
+What it does:

+This function tests if the url intelligence endpoints returns the expected status code 401 (unauthorized) when called without the user log in.

-Test function: TestHashIntelligenceOK
+**Test function:** TestHashIntelligenceOK

-What it does: This function tests if the hash-intelligence endpoint returns the expected status code 200 (statusOK) when called as logged in user.
+What it does:

+ This function tests if the hash-intelligence endpoint returns the expected status code 200 (statusOK) when called as logged in user.

-Test function: TestHashIntelligenceUnauthorized
+**Test function:** TestHashIntelligenceUnauthorized

-What it does: This function tests if the hash intelligence endpoints returns the expected status code 401 (unauthorized) when called without the user log in.
+What it does:

+ This function tests if the hash intelligence endpoints returns the expected status code 401 (unauthorized) when called without the user log in.

-Test function: TestUrlIntelligenceValidOutput
+**Test function:** TestUrlIntelligenceValidOutput

 What it does:

 * API test to check whether the url-intelligence endpoint returns valid ouput
 * This test runs multiple tests, and tests the following: